Jaseem-Kp/SQL-Learning-Journey/README.md

   - Using conditions to delete multiple records
   - Critical difference between DELETE and DROP TABLE
   - Importance of WHERE clause to prevent data loss

+### Day 7: Limiting Query Results
+*Date:* 19-10-2025
+- *Database-Specific Limit Clauses:*
+  - SQL Server: SELECT TOP and SELECT TOP PERCENT
+  - MySQL: LIMIT clause for row limiting and pagination
+  - Oracle: FETCH FIRST n ROWS ONLY and FETCH FIRST n PERCENT ROWS ONLY
+- *Advanced Usage:*
+  - Combining limit clauses with WHERE for filtered limiting
+  - Using with ORDER BY to get top/bottom records
+  - Understanding performance implications of each approach
+- *Cross-Platform Understanding:*
+  - Recognizing different syntax for the same functionality
+  - Learning to adapt queries for different database systems